urbanadventurer/urlcrazy/README.md

 `$ ulimit -n 10000`

+### No results for Wrong TLDs

+Check your ulimit and set it to 10000 or a number higher than number of hostnames you are processing.

+## 💣  Known Issues

 ### No WHOIS checking
 This tool does not check if a domain has been registered.
 This is due to WHOIS servers enforcing rate-limiting and banning IP addresses.

-### No results for Wrong TLDs

-Check your ulimit and set it to 10000 or a number higher than number of hostnames you are processing.

 ## 👏 URLCrazy Appearances